theY77057/ymca-resources/README.md

 ## Adaptive Sports

 [Metropolitan Multi-Service Center](http://www.houstontx.gov/parks/adaptivesports.html)
+> Designed for adults with physical disabilities, including visual impairments and blindness, who are able to function independently.
+The facility is equipped with wheelchair accessible upper body weight equipment along with cardio machines to get your heart pumping.
+Pre-registration and a safety briefing are required before using this facility.

-According to Shaoli Bhadra
+According to Shaoli Bhadra:
 > I was in a meeting this morning at this location in Montrose which is run by the city.
 It’s free and it’s basically a YMCA for people with physical disabilities.
 It was pretty great!

-> Designed for adults with physical disabilities, including visual impairments and blindness, who are able to function independently.
-> The facility is equipped with wheelchair accessible upper body weight equipment along with cardio machines to get your heart pumping. >  Pre-registration and a safety briefing are required before using this facility.
 - Ages: 16 & older
 - Time:	7:00 am -- 7:00 pm, M – Th; 7:00 am -- 4:00 pm, F
 - Address: 1475 West Gray
 - Phone: (832) 395-7333
 - Contact: hannah.walker@houstontx.gov

-(Did Sonia 832 706 7720 ever call her lawyer?)

 # Instructions for Editing